 The European Aviation Network (EAN), a revolutionary new hybrid satellite and air-to-ground network developed by Inmarsat in partnership with Deutsche Telekom, promises aviation customers a high quality broadband service when flying over Europe.

 With European air traffic forecast to double over the next decade, the EAN is designed to grow capacity to match accelerating demand.
 Initially combining Inmarsat’s multi-beam S-band satellite with approximately 300 Deutsche Telekom ground towers, it’s easily and cost-effectively scalable.

 Passengers flying over Europe will be able to use their personal devices for internet browsing, video streaming, gaming and other online services, with unmatched high capacity, low-latency performance.
 EAN’s robust and ultra-compact technology makes it uniquely qualified for the European airspace, where aircraft size, flight density and frequent aircraft manoeuvring are challenging to broadband satellite-only systems.

 It has been made possible by the European Commission’s S-band Application Programme.
 This regulatory framework provides an ideal platform to roll-out the network across the continent.

 As well as delivering value-added in-flight connectivity services to EU businesses and consumers, the aviation network is expected to foster high-value R&D, encourage product and service innovation, and bring new jobs and economic growth.

-The cost of the satellite programme, estimated at US$200-250 million, will be shared with Hellas-Sat, which will gain exclusive rights to a companion Ku-band payload deployed on the satellite.
+The cost of the satellite programme, estimated at US$200-250 million, is shared with Hellas-Sat, which has exclusive rights to a companion Ku-band payload deployed on the satellite, launched in June 2017.

 DAYS HRS MIN SEC